freak-harsh/Python3.6/README.md

 # PYTHON

-this is python repository to help you <br>
+This is python repository to help you <br>
 learn python.

 ## 1.Area of triangle:

 This finds area of triangle <br>